 As the world considers how to deal with the impacts of a changing climate, it’s vital that we understand the ways in which the United States’ policymaking process addresses environmental issues.
-A mix of existing political theory and original analysis, Environmental Policy and Governance in an Era of Climate Change applies recent policy scholarship to questions of environmental governance, with a particular focus on climate change.
+A mix of existing theory and original analysis, Environmental Policymaking in an Era of Climate Change applies recent policy scholarship to questions of environmental governance, with a particular focus on climate change.
 The book examines how competing political actors influence policies within and across institutions, focusing on both a macro-level, where formal bodies set the agenda, and a meso-level, where issues are contained within policy subsystems.

-1. A Framework for Understanding Environmental Policymaking
+2. A Framework for Environmental Policymaking

 3. The Green State and the Climate Change Era

 PART II The Environmental Policymaking System and Climate Policy